 InterRAI quality indicators are used to monitor and develop the quality of care in nursing homes.
 Examples of interRAI quality indicators are; Prevalence of falls, depressive symptoms, urinary tract infections, weight loss, daily body restraints/safety equipment, little or no activity, and pressure ulcers.

-Certain standardized quality indicators exist that take into account the conditions in Iceland and are based on scientific knowledge.
+Certain standardised quality indicators exist that take into account the conditions in Iceland and are based on scientific knowledge.
 The Directorate of Health recommends the use of these indicators to monitor the quality of the services and to improve it.
-See more: InterRAI quality indicator.

-Pharmaceutical quality indicators in nursing homes are used for internal and external monitoring and improvements.
-Pharmaceutical quality indicators concern the safety of the medication, the usefulness of the pharmaceuticals, the overall use of certain pharmaceuticals, and the cost-effectiveness of treatment.
+Pharmaceutical quality indicators in nursing homes are utilised for both internal and external monitoring and improvement.
+Pharmaceutical quality indicators encompass the safety of medications, the effectiveness of pharmaceuticals, the overall utilisation of specific pharmaceuticals, and the cost-effectiveness of treatment.

-A poor quality criterion (upper limit) describes a problem that exists regarding care and treatment.
-This subject needs further investigation and needs improvement.
+A poor quality criterion (upper limit) refers to a problem that exists in care and treatment.
+This subject needs further investigation and improvement.

-A good quality criterion (lower limit) describes good or excellent care and treatment.
-Work towards maintaining this quality and if possible to improve it even further.
+A good quality criterion (lower limit) describes the provision of good or excellent care and treatment.
+Work towards maintaining this quality, and if possible, improve it even further.

 Quality control